mozilla/glean.js/docs/implementation/plugins-events.md

 4. Implement the plugin to attach to the newly created event.
 5. Expose the new plugin endpoint for external users under the `exports` keyword on the `package.json`.
 6. Expose the new plugin type declarations for external users under the `typesVersions` keyword on the `package.json`.
+7. Add the new plugins to the [`PLUGINS`](../../benchmarks/size/utils.js) array on the benchmarks project, in order for it's size impact to the be added to the auto-generated sizes documentation on every release.
-7. Document the new plugin on [the Glean book](https://mozilla.github.io/glean/book/language-bindings/javascript/plugins/index.html).
+8. Document the new plugin on [the Glean book](https://mozilla.github.io/glean/book/language-bindings/javascript/plugins/index.html).

 > **Note**: Although we can create different plugins that attach to the same event,
 > only one plugin may be attached to each event at a time.